-Argontine For countries that had made recommittees over satisfactors for the countries of Argentina For countries that had made reservations over article 26, it is very difficult to find attorneys to provide legal counselling.
-Even though the legal aid is pro bono, sometime there are some expenses or administrative charges to cover, which result unaffordable for left behind parent in Argentina. cover, milen recent unamer addite for here semina parente in riligentima.
+T Argentina For countries that had made reservations over article 26, it is very difficult to find attorneys to provide legal counselling.
+Even though the legal aid is pro bono, sometime there are some expenses or administrative charges to cover, which result unaffordable for left behind parent in Argentina.
 Sometimes, translation issues arise.
 Australia The ACA notes that in some jurisdictions, there are significant delays for applicants seeking legal aid or pro bono representation.
 In some jurisdictions, eligibility for legal aid from the requested State cannot be determined until eligibility has been assessed in the applicant's requesting State.
-This can lead to delays and confusion particularly where notional eligibility for legal aid in the requesting jurisdiction may similarly be dependent on having been rejected in the requested jurisdiction resulting in a stand off situation.
-Belgium Voir question 15 Brazil The State-Parties that have presented a reservation to the provision of legal aid and advice are a continuous challenge, because generally the left behind parent has financial and even linguistic difficulties in hiring a foreign attorney.
+This can lead to delays and confusion particularly where notional eligibility for legal aid in the requesting jurisdiction may similarly be dependent on having been rejected in the requested jurisdiction resulting Belgium in a stand off situation.
+Voir question 15 · Brazil The State-Parties that have presented a reservation to the provision of legal aid and advice are a continuous challenge, because generally the left behind parent has financial and even linguistic difficulties in hiring a foreign attorney.
+Torcigir attorney.
 Also, some countries have applied a strict interpretation regarding the period of validity of the travel authorization, understanding that the retention of the minor in the country after the expiry of the period does not constitute illicit subtraction.
-Bulgaria Constitute mor subtraction.
-Canada For outgoing cases, some requested States provide very little or no Canada information to assist parents in locating qualified legal counsel to represent them in a Hague application or take significant time to do so.
+Bulgaria Canada For outgoing cases, some requested States provide very little or no information to assist parents in locating qualified legal counsel to represent them in a Hague application or take significant time to do so.
 Difficulties have arisen locating counsel in a specific geographic area or locating counsel having experience in the area of family law who is able to appear in the relevant court or who will accept to work pro bono or for a reduced-fee.
 Applicants should be aware that in some States pro bono does not necessarily mean free.
 Where a State does not provide legal aid or legal assistance at a reduced-fee left-behind parents may often be unable to file an application to Court for the return of their abducted children.
-In addition, the fact that some CAs provide little or no information about the court process can make it very difficult for left-behind parents to self-represent.
-Chile China (Hong Kong SAR) China (Macao SAR) Colombia Since the United States made a reservation to the Article 26 of the 1980 Hague Convention, the process to obtain legal aid, legal advice and representation in the United States results in delays in the proceedings.
-This, because the applicants can not file a case before a Court if they are Costo Pico not represented by an attorney.
-Costa Rica Usually, the BIG problem we have is Communication between the left behing parents and the legal representation. benning parents and the legal representation.
-In Costa Rica, the figure of the procedural curator has been used for the legal representation of the applicants and the Judiciary pays the fees.
-Cyprus .1
+In addition, the fact that some CAs provide little or no information about the court process can make it very difficult for left-behind parents to Chile self-represent.
+China (Hong Kong SAR) China (Macao SAR) Colombia Since the United States made a reservation to the Article 26 of the 1980 Colombia Hague Convention, the process to obtain legal aid, legal advice and representation in the United States results in delays in the proceedings.
+This, because the applicants can not file a case before a Court if they are not represented by an attorney.
+Costa Rica Usually, the BIG problem we have is Communication between the left behing parents and the legal representation.
+In Costa Rica, the figure of the procedural curator has been used for the In Costa Rica, the figure of the procedural curator has been used for the Tiegal representation of the annicants and the moleraty have the feet Cyprus legal representation of the applicants and the Judiciary pays the fees.